wasabirobby/wasabi_halloween/README.md

-# WILL BE ADDING TRICK-OR-TREATING TO THIS WITHIN 24 HOURS

 # wasabi_halloween

-This resource was created as a free fun script to equip a jack-o-lantern candy basket to your hand with usable item.
+This resource was created as a free fun script for your players to feel festive during Halloween.

 ## Features:
+- Trick-or-treat at configured locations
+- Once house has been trick-or-treated it will disappear from map and cannot be looted again
+- 45 Pre-Configured locations(Mirror Park; Could use some more locations)
+- Animations
+- Configurable peds
-- Usable jack-o-lantern
+- Usable jack-o-lantern item to toggle basket prop(Configurable)
-- Custom prop
+- Custom prop(For the basket)
-- Uses 0.00ms on idle and 0.01ms~ when boombox prop attached to hand
+- Optimized 0.00ms idle
+- Utilizes ox_lib

 ## Installation